 What are some things that may happen when using chemiluminescence detection for Western blotting and how do you resolve them?
-The next series of blog posts here will offer up some tips.
+The next series of blog posts here will offer up some tips on how to optimize chemiluminescent Westerns.
 These tips were designed for Westerns detected with a digital imager, like the Odyssey Fc Chemiluminescent and Near-infrared Fluorescent Imaging System.
-But many will also apply if you are (still) in the darkroom and using film.
+But many will also apply if you are (still) in the darkroom and using film. 🙂

 Pools of excess substrate on the membrane can lead to areas of high background, as can adding more substrate to a membrane that has dried.
 Apply the substrate carefully and wick off any pools of substrate before imaging.
 Do not allow the membrane to dry.